cwonjin11/freecodecamp-my-solution/README.md

 # freecodecamp-my-solution
 * This repo is intend to broaden my knowledge of Javascript Data Structure and Algorithm.
+I am currently studying for DS&A by suing Javascript from freecodecamp website.
+These problems are intermediate level and you can find the link below.

-## Currently added solution
+## Solution added solution
 1. Sum-All-Numbers-in-a-Range
 2. Diff-Two-Arrays
 3. Seek-and-Destroy